gavv/monotime/README.md

 This tiny Go package is a standalone and slightly enhanced version of [`goarista/atime`](https://github.com/aristanetworks/goarista#atime).

 It provides `monotime.Now()` function, which returns current time from monotonic clock source.
 It's implemented using unexported `runtime.nanotime()` function from Go runtime.
+It works on all platforms.

 ## Why?